From BR Bullpen

 He has also been successful in the music industry.
 Radinsky is the singer of a punk rock band called Pulley, which has toured at least three continents and opened for bands such as Green Day.
 As of June 2005, its most recent album had sold nearly 50,000 copies.

 Radinsky rejoined the Cleveland Indians organization in 2005 as a pitching coach for the South Atlantic League's Lake County Captains.
 He also coached for Team USA in the 2005 Baseball World Cup.
 He held the same post in 2006 with the Akron Aeros, and was appointed to the same position with the Buffalo Bisons in 2007 and 2008.
 In 2010, he became the Indians' bullpen coach.
 In 2012 he replaced Tim Belcher as the Indians' pitching coach.
 He would only last until August though, as he was replaced by Ruben Niebla on the big league staff.
-Radinsky was pitching coach of the Ogden Raptors in 2013 and Chattanooga Lookouts in 2014 and Oklahoma City Dodgers in 2015.
+Radinsky was pitching coach of the Ogden Raptors in 2013, Chattanooga Lookouts in 2014 and Oklahoma City Dodgers in 2015.